Accelerating Feedforward Computation via Parallel Nonlinear Equation Solving: Accelerating Feedforward Computation

-For the first failure case of Jacobi methods, Jacobi-GS can be a better choice since it can group different time steps so that each block takes roughly the same time to update, balancing the work load between different parallel processors.
-For the second case, both Jacobi-GS and GS-Jacobi are more advantageous because the sequential GS iterations within and between blocks can also benefit from the faster serial computation due to caches.
-Finally, Jacobi-GS might converge faster than Jacobi in practice even without the above considerations.
-For example, in the context of solving linear triangular systems, \citet{chow2018using} finds that the ``block'' Jacobi method, which is equivalent to our Jacobi-GS when applied to linear recurrence relations, enjoys faster convergence than na\"{i}ve Jacobi iterations.
-Empirically, we study some trade-offs of Jacobi-GS and GS-Jacobi in the experiment of autoregressive sampling from PixelCNN++.
+Finally, Jacobi-GS often converges faster than Jacobi even without the above considerations.
+For example, the ``block'' Jacobi method in the context of solving linear triangular systems is equivalent to our Jacobi-GS when applied to linear recurrence relations, and is shown to enjoy faster convergence than na\"{i}ve Jacobi iterations~\cite{chow2018using}.